Javascript is not enabled.

 There are several ways to avoid them, including maintaining a balance in your checking account, signing up for direct deposit or having a predetermined number of transactions per month.
 Of the ways to waive this fee, Bankrate found that direct deposit is the most commonly offered.

-“We see a very widespread availability of free checking accounts, with 46 percent of non-interest checking accounts free,” says McBride, noting that there are some checking accounts specifically geared toward older adults that have low or no fees.
+“We see a very widespread availability of free checking accounts, with 46 percent of non-interest checking accounts free,” says McBride, noting that some checking accounts geared specifically toward older adults have low or no fees.
 “Almost all of them [banks with a maintenance fee] can waive it by having direct deposit of your paycheck or Social Security check.”